lukesundar/Creating-users-and-groups-in-Active-Directory-using-PowerShell/README.md

 Contributions are welcome!
 If you have any suggestions for improvements or find any issues, please open an issue or submit a pull request.

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ### Contact

-For questions or further information, please contact [yourname@yourdomain.com](mailto:yourname@yourdomain.com).
+For questions or further information, please contact lukesundar@gmail.com
 ---

 By using this repository, you can efficiently manage user and group creation in your Active Directory environment, leveraging the power and flexibility of PowerShell.